InspectlyMads/cameraly/CONTEXT.md

    - Perfect for rapid implementation with minimal code

 3. **CameraPreviewSettings** (`lib/src/cameraly_previewer.dart`)
-   - NEW: Configuration object for the CameraPreviewer
+   - NEW: Configuration object for the CameralyCamera
    - Encapsulates all camera and UI settings in a single object
    - Controls which buttons appear, overlay style, and callbacks
    - Allows custom UI components to be injected